amundsen-io/rfcs/README.md

+# Due to inactivity, this project was archived in September 2026.
+The contents will remain available for historical purposes.

 # Amundsen RFCs

 We can handle most of the issues we see with regular GitHub issues.
 However, some changes are "substantial", and we ask that these go through a design process and produce a consensus among the Amundsen community and the [sub-teams](sub-teams).